 Would you like to see historical maps overlaid on modern aerial photography?
 Do you need to extract features of a map for use in GIS?
 Georeferencing is the first step.
 We will show you how to take a scan of a paper map and align in it in ArcGIS.

-Do you have a list of Lat/Lon coordinates or addresses you would like to see on a map?
-We will show you how to do just that.
-Through ArcGIS’s Add XY data tool and Geocoding (address matching), it is easy to take your tabular lists and generate points on a map.
+Do you have a list of Lat/Lon coordinates you would like to see on a map?
+We will show you how to do that, and more.
+ArcGIS Pro makes it easy to take your tabular data and generate stylized points on a map.